jinhuiliang01/creative_coding_blog/posts/homework-6b.md

 3. Combine the passages and techniques I have chosen into a rudimentary rough draft for my AT2

+"Thinking means inventing" (Signals/Envelopes + p5.js)
+Idea: Simulate the rarity of true ideas in a noisy world.

+Use p5.js to generate a chaotic "noise field" (random particles = ads, news, distractions).

+Introduce signals (sudden bursts of geometric shapes) that pierce the noise.
+Each signal follows an envelope (attack/decay) to symbolize fleeting moments of clarity.

+Interaction: Users "invent" by dragging to connect signals into rare, coherent forms (e.g., a polygon that quiets the noise around it).

 # Once I have my rough draft of my assignment 2, solicit some critical, constructive feedback from three colleagues.

 # Use these responses to devise a plan for the next phase of my AT2 project.